Colorflow-exe/Carpet-Igny-Addition/Rules_en.md

 In the Overworld and Nether dimensions, using flint and steel or fire charges on obsidian and nether portal blocks allows you to place a nether portal perpendicular to the clicked block face.

+Use the vanilla logic when sneaking and clicking.

 If right-clicking the top or bottom face of an obsidian block, the generated nether portal will face the player's direction.

 If right-clicking a nether portal block, placement is only allowed on its four side faces.